visit-dav/visit/docs/SphynxDocs/MultipleDatabaseAndWindows/Database_correlations.rst

 VisIt can automatically create database correlations when they are needed if you enable certain global settings to control the creation of database correlations.
-By default, will prompt you to when it wants to create a database correlation.
+By default, VisIt will prompt you when it wants to create a database correlation.
 VisIt can automatically create a database correlation when you add a plot of a multiple time-varying database to a vis window that already contains a plot from a different time-varying database.
 VisIt